 Drugs Used to Treat Periodontal Disease

 The doxycycline periodontal system (marketed as Atridox) contains the antibiotic doxycycline and is used to help treat periodontal disease.
 Doxycycline works by preventing the growth of bacteria.
 Doxycycline periodontal system is placed by your dentist into deep gum pockets next to your teeth and dissolves naturally over seven days.
+The time release of this medication may continue to occur even after it has dissolved.

 Note: Tell your dentist if you have ever had any unusual or allergic reaction to doxycycline or to other tetracyclines.
 Use of doxycycline periodontal system is not recommended during the last half of pregnancy or in infants and children up to age 8, because the product may cause permanent discoloration of teeth and slow bone growth.
 Use of doxycycline periodontal system is not recommended if breastfeeding, because doxycycline passes into breast milk.
 This class of drugs also may decrease the effectiveness of estrogen-containing birth control pills, increasing the chance of unwanted pregnancy.